yabwon/SAS_PACKAGES/packages/baseplus.md

                          For `VSCALE=PERCENT` between 0 and 100,
                          for `VSCALE=PROPORTION` between 0 and 1, and
                          for `VSCALE=COUNT` between 0 and N (sample size).

+* `minRange`           - *Optional*, default value is `.` (numerical missing).
+                         Indicates minimum value for x-axis on the plot, by default calculated form data.
+                         Is a global parameter used for all plots.

+* `maxRange`           - *Optional*, default value is `.` (numerical missing).
+                         Indicates maximum value for x-axis on the plot, by default calculated form data.
+                         Is a global parameter used for all plots.

 ***Other options***: